This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 Filter widgets with

-auto_fetch true may also have the default value set, so that the dashboard sheets will already be filtered using the default value for the column, when it loads initially.
+auto_fetch true may also have the default value set, so that the dashboard reports will already be filtered using the default value for the column, when it loads initially.
 This can be set as follows.

 tile filterTile content filterwidget ID N~dAJ_C8Vw2 table stock_goods column MonthYearNamedFormat default_value 'Feb, 2018' settings _ auto_fetch true